mkbansal0588/AZDevops/modules/module02.md

 Though this method is deprecated and will be removed in future but it is a good starting point.

 Before we get our hands dirty, let's understand the pipeline objective.
-Pipeline will be used to execute the terraform code (we'll learn about it in next module) that inturn deploy azure services.
-We are also going to follow couple of best practices - Build generic templates for pipeline execution and use your own scripts wherever possible instead of pre-built tasks.
-So basically, we are going to build the generic template for terraform code execution which will be used by subsequent deployment pipelines for actual azure service deployment.
+The primary objective for this pipeline will be to read the terraform code from Azure repository and deploy the services to Azure subscription.

 Now since, we have the clarity of objective of this exercise, let get on with it.